Black Aria II

-Black Aria II is a 2006 album by Glenn Danzig and the follow-up to his 1992 Black Aria classical solo album.
-Despite being discussed in various interviews throughout the 1990s, Black Aria II was not released until October 17, 2006.
-The album reached the top 10 on the American Billboard classical music chart.
+Black Aria II is the second solo album by Glenn Danzig, released in 2006 as a follow-up to his instrumental album Black Aria (1992).
+Despite being discussed in various interviews throughout the 1990s, the album was not released until October 17, 2006.
+It reached the top 10 on the American Billboard classical music chart, and, along with its predecessor, was reissued by Evilive/Cleopatra Records in July 2023.

 Music and recording

 The writing of Black Aria II was completed in early 2001.
 The recording began in late 2004, with the majority of tracks finished by early 2005.
 Due to the album release date being delayed by record label issues, Glenn Danzig used the extra time to further refine the album and record an extra song.

 The subtitle of Black Aria II is "Lilith, Whore of the Desert", a reference to Lilith, the first wife of Adam and the subject of the album's content.
 Danzig explained "This one is more Eastern, because it's about Lilith.
 It still has a lot of the classic elements I like, but many of the sounds come from elsewhere because of this fascinating story, which has its origins in even older myths and legends."

 Black Aria II is produced, written and - with a couple of exceptions - performed by Danzig.
 Tommy Victor provides some additional guitar, and Tania Themmen performs female vocals.
 The music employs various sounds, including organ, strings, percussion, chimes, chants and lamentations.
 Some of the pieces comprise up to 40 individual music tracks.
 "Unclean Sephira" consists entirely of layered vocal tracks.

 Discussing the writing and recording process, Danzig stated "I just let the story take me.
 Each song tells me what it wants.
 Sometimes I have it all written in my head - every single part.
 But at other times, I'll be doing the skeleton framework and different parts will come to me.
 At times, I'll be listening to playback and suddenly I'll hear where another part can go.
 It tells me what I need to add."

+The track "Lamenta Lilith" is featured during the closing credits to Danzig's 2019 film Verotika.